naveeramesh/naveeramesh/README.md

 My open-source contributions include active participation in PSOC, Hacktoberfest 2021, and GirlScript Winter of Code (GWoC) 2021, and I am currently mentoring in Winter of Code (WOC) and Script Winter of Code (SWOC).
 I am passionate about technical writing and have published multiple blogs on Hashnode, as well as a research article at ICMS 2020.

 Beyond development, I play a significant role in tech communities.

-I serve as:
+I served as:

 Girls@Tech Lead at Google Developer Student Clubs (GDSC) Sathyabama

-Flutter Lead at Dexenix

-Technical Pilot at HackClub SIST

 I thrive at the intersection of development, design, and community, always eager to learn and help others grow in tech.
 </h6>